 It is one good example of an urban landscape using limited areas to create a green space with benches, trees, flowers, shaded seats, viewing areas and the glass amphitheater windows at West 17th Street and 10th Avenue.

 This elevated freight railway started in 1934 and was in use up to 1980.
 And the last delivery was three carloads of frozen turkeys.

 Here are some of the beautiful views of the park:

 If you are hungry or need to take a break, vendors are available on the Highline between West 17th and 15th Streets.
 Blue Bottle Coffee, Delaney Barbecue’s Smoke Line, L’Arte del Gelato, People’s Pops, The Taco Truck and Brooklyn Soda Works are some of the vendors found at the Highline when we visited.
-There is a Mexican artisanal frozen treats, La Newyorkina with unique tropical ingredients like lime and chili, avocado, mango and tamarind.
+There is a Mexican artisanal frozen treat, La Newyorkina with unique tropical ingredients like lime and chili, avocado, mango, and tamarind.
 Or take the stairs and walk to Chelsea Market on 16th Street and Ninth Avenue.

 We were there on a Sunday afternoon.
 Though crowded there were lots of places to sit and enjoy the quiet scenes and greens.
 The special exhibit for the month was Faith Ringgold's Groovin' High.

 High Line extension is now opened from 30th Street along Hudson Yards to 34th Street, giving you another half a mile to walk and enjoy this urban park.
 You can now walk from Gansevoort Street to 34th Street or inversely on the High Line.
 We recommend joining a small group two-hour walking tour to The High Line and Chelsea Market.